beumsk/beumsk.github.io/README.md

 needs node v14

+## DEPLOY

+Ensure you updated the sitemap with `npm run sitemap` or `yarn sitemap`

+Also make sure your linter is error-free with `npm run lint` or `yarn lint`

+Deployment should be managed by the pipeline (`npm run deploy` or `yarn deploy`)

+Commit and Push your changes to master.
+This will trigger Github Action and deploy the changes to gh-pages.

 ## TODO

-- new projects (todolist?)
+- add new projects (todolist?)

 1.4
+- rework sitemap: basing on modified date of item is wrong with github pipeline -> use real dates
 - metrics animation?
 Number of projects/sites/hours/languages/experience/soft-skills
 - back to top button

 X.X
-- trailing slash urls not working (only prod)
+- trailing slash urls not working (issue with github)
 - add more images of features/pages?
 - low res images (automate without next-optimized-images)
 - rethink scss structure (BEM?)

 Blog posts
-- css posts: switch button, accordion, dropdown, css-only?
+- css posts: accordion, dropdown, css-only?
 - use prism in your nextjs markdown (+scss)
 - use mdx with nextjs
 - local ssg site with python